SelfReplay: Adapting Self-Supervised Sensory Models via Adaptive Meta-Task Replay: Related Work

-However, these approaches assume the availability of labels in the source domain, making them incompatible with our unsupervised pre-training scenario.
-DARLING~\cite{zhang2022towards} addresses the domain shift from unsupervised learning and covers the problem by integrating conditional optimization that optimizes the contrastive loss per domain.
-However, our approach differs from DARLING in that our method uses the available target domain data (\ie fine-tuning data) to train domain-specific models.
-In our evaluation (\S\ref{sec:overall_results}), we demonstrate that this utilization results in superior performance.
+However, these approaches assume the availability of source-domain labels and thus are incompatible with our unsupervised pre-training.
+DARLING~\cite{zhang2022towards} addresses domain shift without source labels by integrating conditional optimization that modifies the contrastive loss per domain.
+Likewise, ContrastSense~\cite{contrastsense} targets unsupervised pre-training by introducing a contrastive loss that minimizes inter-domain discrepancies.
+While these methods effectively generalize across domains, our approach differs by training \textit{domain-adaptive} pre-trained models (MetaSSL), and then leveraging available target-domain data (\textit{i.e.}, fine-tuning data) to train domain-specific models, thereby achieving superior performance through an additional adaptation step (ReplaySSL).}